PavlosPV/AndroidMic/README.md

 # Android Microphone

-Use your Android phone as a microphone to Windows PC
+Use your Android phone as a microphone to Windows PC.
+This fork adds auto-connect functionality to allow the client to reconnect\
+to the server if the connection is lost.

 ------